Resources

 More details in the lease to note:

-- If the owner earns interest on the pet deposit money, who receives the interest money?
+• Who receives the interest if the owner earns interest on the pet deposit money?

-- How is money deducted from the pet deposit?
-And for what kind of damages?
+• How is money deducted from the pet deposit?
+And for what kind of damage?

 Renting a Home on Base with a Pet

 One of the primary ways military families find pet-friendly rentals is to move on base.
-This is to say, base housing is pet friendly within the parameters that most pet-friendly homes off base are accepting of pets: minimal numbers, restricted breeds, and clear guidelines for what domestic animals include.
-You won’t be able to move on base with a monkey, donkey, or barnyard animals.
+This is to say base housing is pet friendly within the parameters that most pet-friendly homes off base are accepting of pets: minimal numbers, restricted breeds, and clear guidelines for what domestic animals include.
+You won’t be able to move on base with a monkey, donkey, or barnyard animal.

-When living on base, not only are pet owners bound by the installation’s pet policies, but the private housing company’s rules for pets in the home.
-These vary from base to base, and company to company, but again, the general guidelines are similar.
+When living on base, pet owners are bound by the installation’s pet policies and the private housing company’s rules for pets in the home.
+These vary from base to base and company to company, but the general guidelines are similar.

 If you’d like more information, see Which Pets Aren't Allowed in Military Housing?

-Keep in mind that military housing tends to be close in proximity and a chief complaint about living on base is against those who don’t abide by the established pet rules, especially leash laws and what constitutes an “outdoor” dog or cat, their ability to roam, and adequate shelter outdoors.
+Keep in mind that military housing tends to be close together, and a chief complaint about living on base is against those who don’t abide by the established pet rules, especially leash laws and what constitutes an “outdoor” dog or cat, including its ability to roam and having adequate shelter outdoors.

 back to top